 5. Benefits

-Workshops are typically less expensive and give participants practical skills they may apply in their careers.
-A workshop is an excellent option if you’re looking for a chance to learn new skills and meet new people.
+Workshops are typically less expensive and give participants practical skills they may apply.
+They’re an excellent option if you’re looking to learn new skills and meet new people.

-Attending conferences may be quite expensive, and the rewards are sometimes inconsistent.
-However, a conference is the one to go to if you’re seeking chances to network or hear from business leaders.
+Attending conferences may be pretty expensive, and the rewards are sometimes inconsistent.
+However, if you’re seeking chances to network or hear from business leaders, a conference is the one to go to.

 6. Type of Activity

-A seminar setting could only include the main topic; there might not be any follow-up activities or classes for the attendees to put the knowledge they have learned in class to use.
+A seminar setting could only include the main topic; there might not be any follow-up activities or classes for the attendees to use the knowledge they have learned in class.

-Participants can choose from a wide variety of exercises, courses, and activities in the workshops.
+Participants can choose from various exercises, courses, and workshop activities.

 All members should actively participate and contribute during conferences.
 It includes communicative activities such as debates and declamations.